sharhar/Grapher2D/README.md

 ##Compatibility
 Must have an OpenGL 3.3 and GLSL 3.30 capable graphics card and drivers<br>
-OpenGL 4.2 is recommended since it will provied more advanced rendering features like the ability to correctly render asymptote, however, it will be slower than the legacy OpenGL 3.3 because of the more advanced rendering algorithms.
-I will later add a way for the user to choose between the two versions if both are supported on the system.

 ##Compiling
 If you dont want to use the prebuilt binaries from the [project website](http://sharhar.github.io/projects.html), then you can build the project yourself.
 To build the project use cmake to generate the respective build files for your OS (internet connection required to download all the dependecies).
 Then build.
 It will build all the dependencies and link them automatically.
 The Executable will be in the bin folder in the cmake build directory.